tzelalouzeir/cs2_to_csv/README.md

 # CS2 to CSV Chrome Extension

 This Chrome extension allows you to save item names, links, float values, and paint seeds from your Steam inventory to a CSV file.
-It highlights selected items with a green border and displays the count of selected items.
+It also color-codes selected items based on Paint Seeds for easy identification of their rarity and pattern.
 It works seamlessly with the [CSFloat Market Checker](https://chrome.google.com/webstore/detail/csfloat-market-checker).

 ## Features

 - Save item names, links, float values, and paint seeds to a CSV file.
-- Highlights selected items with a green border.
 - Displays the count of selected items.
 - Reset the selection at any time.
 - Integrates with CSFloat Market Checker.
+- Highlights items with a color-coded background based on their Paint Seed (only for **Desert Eagle | Heat Treated** for now and reference from [Desert Eagle Heat Treated | Blue Gem Patterns](https://steamcommunity.com/sharedfiles/filedetails/?id=3343006125))

 ## Installation